ContextLab/brainfit-task/README.md

 This package requires Docker (v3) to run.
 Install here: https://docs.docker.com/install/

-1. Clone the repository `git clone https://github.com/ContextLab/fitbrain.git`
+1. Clone the repository `git clone https://github.com/ContextLab/brainfit-task.git`
-2. Navigate to the Fitbrain folder in the terminal
+2. Navigate to the brainfit-task folder in the terminal
 3. Enter `docker-compose up -d` to build the docker image
 4. Attach this image via `docker attach fitbrain_psiturk_1`
 5. This will open the terminal from within the docker image.
 From here, enter the command `psiturk` to launch the server followed by `server on`.
 To debug, enter `debug` and paste the link into the browser (developed with Google Chrome, other browsers may require additional considerations).